Seddon Pennine 7: In service

 A preserved 1979 Eastern Scottish Seddon Pennine 7 (SSX 602V), pictured alongside Albion Viking VMP 8G at the Scottish Vintage Bus Museum in 2013.

 Eastern Scottish's variants were used on local stage routes, long-distance express services and tours, and were not withdrawn early; indeed, under the aegis of its successor operator, First Edinburgh, some Pennine 7s remained in the fleet for over 20 years, with the final examples only being withdrawn in 2000.
 Western used its Pennine 7 fleet similarly, but had always had a shorter-life policy for its vehicles and the first of their Pennine 7s were offered for sale at around the seven-year mark; four of its early T-type coaches were converted for wheelchair access, with 24 seats and a central wheelchair lift spreading the type to Central and Midland Scottish.
 Central Scottish's example is at the Glasgow Vintage Vehicle Trust's Bridgeton garage where restoration has started.
 When new SBG subsidiaries were established in 1985 and Eastern lost its westernmost garages, Kelvin, Midland, Central, Clydeside and Lowland Scottish inherited Pennine 7s, Kelvin ridding itself of them as early as it could as it attempted standardisation.

 Not as well known as the Leopard, the Pennine 7 sold less quickly on the second-hand market, but operators included Stevensons of Uttoxeter and Burton and North Eastern Bus Service of Newcastle, both of which standardised on the Seddon for deregulated bus work.
 The last examples saw out the turn of the century with Allander, Milngavie on school contracts and with Morley, Whittlesey on rural Cambridgeshire services.

 Problems in operation

 Drivers, particularly coach drivers, felt the Pennine 7 was over-geared, starting-off smoothly from rest sometimes causing trouble, overheating was another early fault, the radiator was mounted directly in front of the engine in mid-wheelbase and was thus shrouded by the coachwork, and in common with many Gardner-engined vehicles the throttle-pedal was regarded as hard to operate.
 The power-steering took several modifications and adjustments to work properly.

-Morley's of Whittlesey found their three astonishingly economical, the high-geared one of the trio (RSD978R) averaging 21 miles per gallon, whilst the two-lower geared examples (NSJ19R & NSJ21R) still achieved 18mpg.
+Morley's of Whittlesey found their three astonishingly economical, the high-geared one of the trio (RSD978R) averaging 21 mpgimp, whilst the two-lower geared examples (NSJ19R & NSJ21R) still achieved 18 mpgimp.